minecire/Virtual-Scrapbook-for-My-Memories-Suite/README.md

 # Virtual Scrapbook for My Memories Suite

-Virtual Scrapbook is a project meant for creating Virtual Scrapbooks out of My Memories Suite projects, to flip through and share with your friends!
+Virtual Scrapbook is a software for creating Virtual Scrapbooks out of My Memories Suite projects, to flip through and share with your friends!

 ![Screenshot of a scrapbook open in Virtual Scrapbook showing a Celeste mod](https://github.com/minecire/Virtual-Scrapbook-for-My-Memories-Suite/blob/1ad1d939894ffccd9ae05b345f00bfc3cd7296a2/screenshots/page.png)